flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 The Audio Processing Unit or 'APU' is the dedicated audio processor and composed of three sub-components:

-- The **Voice Processor** or 'VP': A specialised circuit that can synthesise 256 voices at a sampling rate of 48 KHz.
+- The **Voice Processor** or 'VP': A specialised circuit that can synthesise 256 voices at a sampling rate of 48 kHz.
 It also includes two DAHDSR envelope controls and various filters.
 Furthermore, 64 voices can be 3D (as opposed to Stereo or Mono).
 At the end, the processor mixes and outputs the voices through 32 channels, where groups of 8 channels have their own volume control.
 - The **Global Processor** or 'GP': A programmable DSP used to process the audio data from the VP and apply various effects on it.
   - Not all the channels coming from the VP have to be fed here, instead, specific groups can be sent to apply specific effects (i.e reverb) exclusively on them.
 - The **Encode Processor** or 'EP': As the name indicates, it generates the final stereo signal coming from the GP and stores it in main RAM.